 We mentioned earlier that the air and oxygen is dried and some people may wish to take a cup of water to drink into the chamber with them.

 The risk of fire inside the chamber is very low because a) the chamber is designed that way and has its own sprinkler system and amongst the list of prohibited items is any item that is considered to be flammable .

-Hyperbaric Oxygen therapy is often confused with diving however this is not the case and the treatment protocols used cannot cause any diving related complications.
+High Dose Oxygen Therapy is often confused with diving however this is not the case and the treatment protocols used cannot cause any diving related complications.

 Grateful thanks are extended to David Downie MBE for his assistance in producing this article.
 David Downie is Honorary Technical Advisor to the Wolfson Hyperbaric Medicine Unit of the University of Dundee, and Honorary Technologist to the UK National M.S.
 Therapy Chambers.